ghc-proposals/ghc-proposals/proposals/0522-or-patterns.rst

 Instead of spelling out all the trivial cases of a function, we often use wildcards to summarise shared behaviour.
 This however becomes inconvenient once we extend the domain datatype by adding new constructors: the function in question does still compile as the newly added constructor is subsumed in the function's wildcard pattern.
 This is often unwanted and makes refactoring hard, because existing tools provide no way to find functions that may need to be adjusted after the new constructor was added. `GHC issue #21572 <https://gitlab.haskell.org/ghc/ghc/-/issues/21572>`_ is a recent example.

-We propose a new syntax extension for "or patterns": *an or pattern matches a list of patterns, none of which matches any variables.*
+We propose a new syntax extension for "Or patterns": *an Or pattern matches a list of patterns, none of which matches any variables.*
-Compared to writing out one clause per pattern, or patterns endorse code reuse of the shared right-hand side.
+Compared to writing out one clause per pattern, Or patterns endorse code reuse of the shared right-hand side.
-Compared to wildcard patterns, or patterns list matched patterns explicitly, to support refactorings in the above sense.
+Compared to wildcard patterns, Or patterns list matched patterns explicitly, to support refactorings in the above sense.

 Motivation
 ----------